Normal Calcium Levels UK

 • Always consider the supplement’s calcium content: Supplements don’t always contain the same amount of Calcium.

-Note: While supplements can bridge the gap, it’s essential to note that over-reliance without medical advice can lead to excess Calcium in the body, potentially causing kidney stones or heart ailments.
+Note: While supplements can bridge the gap, it’s essential to note that over-reliance without medical advice can lead to excess Calcium in the body, causing kidney stones or heart ailments.

 Special Considerations: Groups at Risk